Bar-Bettash/DS_Python_Crypto/README.md

 The project performs feature engineering, visualization, and model training using logistic regression to predict the 'target' (price increase/decrease).

 ### Data from

+Download the data (or use an API command if available) from:

 (https://www.kaggle.com/competitions/directional-forecasting-in-cryptocurrencies/overview)

 ### Built With